 The Christmas Village on Maria Theresian Square is also incredible, and throughout the city of Vienna you’ll keep stumbling across smaller and more intimate Vienna Christmas Market stalls and squares.

-The Vienna Christmas Markets start from November 11th, 2023 until December 26th, 2023 (each market has its own start and end date).
+The Vienna Christmas Markets start from November 16th, 2024 until December 26th, 2024 (each market has its own start and end date).
+Some even finish on the 5th of January 2025.
+Check out my post on the Vienna Christmas Markets here.

 Salzburg Christmas Markets